SidisLiveYT/playdl-music-extractor/README.md

 }
 ```

-- `Data.tracks[0].stream can be used in terms of stream value in @discordjs/voice or any other Audio package .`
+- `Data.tracks[0].stream can be used in terms of stream value in @discordjs/voice or any other Audio package After using - StreamDownloader() .`

 ## Use-Case/Example for @discordjs/voice Package